+You get a pretty colored, lightly flavored cake!
+No other special modifications needed to the cake mix when you add the Jello in.
 So, seriously, dump your dry and wet ingredients together in a bowl and mix for two minutes and that’s it for prep.
-I like a really pink cake, so I dropped a few drops of red food coloring in, but totally your choice.
+I like to be really literal with my desserts and wanted it to be obvious right away that it was a watermelon cake, so I dropped a few drops of red food coloring in, but totally your choice.

-Pour into a greased 9 x 13 pan (I’m partial to Baker’s Joy myself — nothing ever sticks and it doesn’t leave any kind of sticky residue on your pan and most stores carry it by the Pam) and bake at 350° for 35-38 minutes.
+Pour into a greased 9 x 13 pan (I’m partial to Baker’s Joy myself — nothing ever sticks and it doesn’t leave any kind of sticky residue on your pan.
+Most stores carry it by the Pam) and bake at 350° for 35-38 minutes.

 Then frost away!
 I used three cans of Duncan Hines Whipped frosting because in my dream world every cake is equal parts cake and frosting, but if you have more reasonable frosting expectations, one frosting can would definitely do the trick.
 I used 15 drops of food coloring total to get it green and sprinkled the top with some white pearl sprinkles for flair (I got these in a spring sprinkle kit at Meijer, but you can find something similar here.)
 Then serve it up and enjoy!

 This is a favorite recipe hack of mine — I’ve even added Jello to Angel Food Cake Mix with great success!
 This is definitely a recipe you’ll see more of!
 Any other combinations you’d like to see/try?
 I’d love to hear in the comments.